davidwhogg/BentoBox/README.md

 vanishing density; this is generic in many data-analysis problems of interest to scientists.
 Here we propose a sampler that solves this problem by recursively splitting the parameter space until each sub-space contains at most one mode, or at least some easy-to-sample distribution.
-The modes are founded by initializing standard samplers at prior samplings; we use the housekeeping data from an ensemble sampler to provide mode (or cluster) label information.
+The modes are discovered by initializing standard samplers at prior samplings; we use the housekeeping data from an ensemble sampler to provide mode (or cluster) label information.
 Each parameter sub-space split is performed by a support vector machine.
 The (now easy-to-make)